Study: Fake job references and resume lies

 Key findings:

-• 1 in 6 (16.9%) have used fake job reference services, costing an average of $145 per reference, involving fake employers, and paid actors.
+• 1 in 4 (25.4%) have lied about their employer references, and 9 in 50 (18.5%) of this group have used fake job reference services, costing an average of $128.60 per reference, which can involve fake employers and paid actors.

-• 2 in 5 (41%) have lied about their college degree on their resume, with almost a quarter (24.5%) telling employers they had a degree when they didn’t.
+• Almost 3 in 10 (29.6%) have lied about their college degree on their resume, more than half (54%) of those people told employers they had a degree when they didn’t.

-• Fake college degree certificates and transcripts can be bought online and cost an average of $270.
+• This research found that fake college degree certificates and transcripts can be bought online and cost an average of $197.83.

-• 3 in 10 (30%) say they haven’t been caught regarding their job application lies.
+• Almost 1 in 5 (18.6%) say they haven’t been caught regarding their job application lies.

 Which industries lie the most?